14 of the best dog-friendly beaches in the UK

 2. Sandilands

 It’s an amazing area to go dog walking, whatever the season.
 You can enjoy an off-lead adventure on the beach, a leisurely stroll along the prom, or you can explore the nature reserve.
-Just remember that dogs must be kept on leads in the nature reserve to prevent disturbance to wildlife.
+Just remember that dogs must be kept on leads in the nature reserve so they don't disturb the wildlife.

-Dogs are welcome all year to Sandilands, and most of the beach, if not all of it, has no restrictions on canine visitors.
-Just must make sure to check signposts and local maps as some seasonal restrictions may be introduced in small areas due to nesting birds or bathing.
+Dogs are welcome all year to Sandilands and almost the entire beach has no restrictions on canine visitors.
+Just make sure to check signposts and local maps, because some seasonal restrictions may be introduced in small areas due to nesting birds or bathing.

 Location: LN12 2RQ